The Symptoms of Pancreatic Cancer Alex Trebek Wanted You to Know

 Unexplained weight loss

 The ACS also lists weight loss due to lack of appetite as a common sign of the disease, saying that "unintended weight loss is very common in people with pancreatic cancer."
-And it's a symptom that Trebek is all too familiar with.
+And it's a symptom that Trebek also experienced.
 "I lost about 12 pounds in a week.
 And my numbers went sky high, much higher than they were when I was first diagnosed," he told Good Morning America in March.
 And for other signs of a serious health condition, check out 11 Subtle Signs Your Rapid Weight Loss Is Something Serious.

 Yellowing of the skin or eyes

 According to the ACS, most pancreatic cancer patients will experience jaundice—or the yellowing of the skin or eyes—as one of their first symptoms.
 In fact, Trebek's wife also noted in her essay that "his coloring seemed off."
 But given the fact that jaundice can also present itself subtly and be a sign of several far less serious conditions, it can go overlooked.
 That's why Trebek called it out in his awareness video as being one of the early signs people should be on the lookout for.
-And for more helpful information delivered right to your inbox, sign up for our daily newsletter.
+And for more skin symptoms that should be on your radar, check out 20 Skin Symptoms That Indicate More Serious Health Issues.